 Looking for information on the Air Asia shuttle bus to Mandalay?
 See our update below.
+We have all the information you need on getting from Mandalay Airport to city center Mandalay.

 Few countries are changing as rapidly as Myanmar.
 This gorgeous nation, with its warm citizens and spectacular temples, is popping up on every list of must-see destinations.
 After so many decades of seclusion, travelers are flocking to Myanmar's beautiful countryside, vibrant cities, and moving spiritual sites.
+But first you have to get from the airport to your main destination!
+As we flew in to Mandalay, we thought it would be helpful to share all our best tips for getting from Mandalay Airport to city center Mandalay.

-A Calm and Quiet Airport
+Mandalay Airport: A Calm and Quiet Experience

 Most people entering Myanmar do so through Yangon.
 Yangon is still the primary airport of choice, but Mandalay is experiencing higher traffic as travelers are increasingly entering through one airport, making their way across the country, and departing from a second location.
 That's exactly what we did, flying into Mandalay and eventually leaving from Yangon.
+Flying into one airport and departing from the other helped us make the most of our time, with no backtracking to worry about.
+And if you want to take the boat between Mandalay and Bagan like we did, it's a little bit faster to start in Mandalay, as you'll be traveling downstream.
+And, frankly, we really loved Mandalay!
+And we aren't the only ones!
+(Among other things, its easy to navigate streets, laid out in a grid system, made for easy exploring after we just arriving).
+While there are fewer amenities in Mandalay Airport than the one in Yangon, it all worked out for us.

 Time to Hit the Road